patsaindon/uTower-Mediaserver/roles/uTower.mariadb/README.md

 List of tasks that will be performed under `mariadb` role:

-1. Create and run Transmission container
+1. Create and run Mariadb container
-2. Apply template for settings.json in /opt/transmission
+2. Apply `root` password as specified in container parameters

 Role Variables
 --------------